Kaosam/HTBWriteups/README.md

 # Hack The Box Writeups
-Hi, in this repository you can find my writeups for Hack The Box machines.
+In this repository you can find my writeups for Hack The Box machines.
+If the machines are old, pdf files are encrypted with root flag.
+For the new machine, since March 2020 (see new HTB rules), they are protected with Administrator hash (Windows) or root hash (Linux).
-The pdf documents are protected with the root flag of each challenge, and they are available in two different languages, Italian and English version.
+They are available in two different languages, Italian and English version.

 # Contact me
 If you have any problem or questions write me an email: piatanesi.samuel@gmail.com